fedejinich/coblo_poc/deep_exploration.md

 In this document/article we will explore the insights of the RSKIP62 which introduces a new block type (COBLO) to improve block propagation times.

+The goal of this document is explore and write a potenital article/s.

 ## Critical Path During Block Propagation

 BRIEF EXPLANATION OF THE CRITICAL PATH OF A BLOCK PROPAGATION